bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Speaker 1: 00:25:41

-Okay, so I'm a new node, I connect to a DNS seed, I get under 50 addresses from a DNS and they are basically tried addresses.
+Okay, so I'm a new node, I connect to a DNS seed, I get under 50 addresses from a DNS seed and they are basically tried addresses.
 Right.
 And not new addresses.